ProjectNeura/PaperCandy/README.md

 # PaperCandy

 **PaperCandy** is a loosely coupled lightweight framework for deep learning papers.
 It provides a series of auxiliary tools for rapid rebuilding and writing papers.
-So far support PyTorch as the only front-end framework.
+So far supports PyTorch as the only front-end framework.

 ## Installation